CDCgov/RecordLinker/.github/pull_request_template.md

 - [ ] I have updated the documentation, if applicable.
 - [ ] I have added or updated test cases to cover my changes, if applicable.
 - [ ] I have minimized the number of reviewers to include only those essential for the review.
-- [ ] I have notified teammates in the review thread to build awareness.

 ## Checklist for Reviewers
 Please review and complete the following checklist during the review process: